chetan060117/Bird-strikes-Dashboard/README.md

 Phase of Flight and Altitude Data: Bird strikes predominantly occur during the approach phase of flights(around 40%), and most strikes happen below 100 feet in altitude.

-Cost Analysis: The yearly cost incurred by bird strikes varies significantly, with some years experiencing costs over $12 million.
+Cost Analysis: The yearly cost incurred by bird strikes varies significantly, with one year experiencing costs over $12 million.

 In most cases, pilots received no prior warning of the bird strike, and most strikes did not cause damage.
 However, a small proportion of strikes caused significant damage when no warning was given.